weevood/MA-BDA_Project/README.md

 As the data is not labeled, an unsupervised learning algorithm is applied, more specifically *K-means clustering*.
 The idea is to let the clustering discover normal behavior.
 Connections that fall outside of clusters are potentially anomalous.

-**Analytical question ideas**

-- _What defines an anomaly ?_
-- _Why use an unsupervised algorithm such as K-Means ?_
-- _How to find the correct K ?_
-- _Which types of anomaly can we detect on a network ?_
-- _Which patterns are often used by attackers to exploit flaws ?_
-- _What is the distribution of attacks on each protocol (TCP, UDP, ICMP...) ?_
-	- _By which service (port) were they carried out ?_
-	- _What type of attacks are they?_
-	- _What was the final purpose of the attack ?_
-	- _..._

 ## Documentation

 ### 1. Description of the dataset (size, information it contains)